jozefgloncak/angular/clarity-example/README.md

 # Next development
 * **done** - use data input with slovak keys in JSON
-* **in progress** - filtering -
+* **done** - filtering -
     * **done** - defining of filter (see [filtering](#filtering) for more details.)
-    * **not started** - filtering of data according to specified filter.
+    * **done** - filtering of data according to specified filter.
-* sorting of columns
+* **done** sorting of columns
-* make it possible to specify name, surname, birth number
-* make it possible to upload file to backend
-* add butom generate order - which will generate from selectd rows and personal data text order which can be copy pasted to e-mail
+* **done** - add button generate order - which will generate from selectd rows and personal data text order which can be copy pasted to e-mail
+    * but no button but on data change (selected set or changed number of items) is re-generated output set
+* **not started** - make it possible to specify name, surname, birth number for final generation of doctor order. standalone object which will contain form.
+At main page it will be hiden behind wrench icon above filter.
+* **not started** - make it possible to upload file to application with fresh dietetic groceries data in JSON format
-* language support
+* **not started** - language support
+* **not started** - validate defined groceries set against amount limit

 # Filtering
 <a name="filtering"></a>